 Eligibility: The designation of ARHP Master is conferred on ARHP members age 65 years or older by October 1 of the year in which they are nominated who have made outstanding contributions to the field of rheumatology through service to the ACR/ARHP; and advancements in research, practice, education, and/or advocacy.
 ARHP members in good standing with a minimum of ten consecutive years of membership who meet the age requirements are eligible.

 Award Terms and Funding: An ARHP Master is not required to pay annual fees, dues, or assessments and has the privilege of attending the ACR/ARHP Annual Meeting without payment of registration fees.

 An ARHP Master:

-The highest honor that the ARHP bestows, the Lifetime Achievement Award is presented to a current or former member of ARHP whose career has demonstrated a sustained and lasting contribution to the field of rheumatology and rheumatology health professionals.
+The Lifetime Achievement Award is presented to a current or former member of ARHP whose career has demonstrated a sustained and lasting contribution to the field of rheumatology and rheumatology health professionals.

 Eligibility: Candidates for the Lifetime Achievement Award shall have been members of ARHP, formerly known as Arthritis Health Professions Association (AHPA) or ACR for at least ten consecutive years.